trow-land/Data-Science/UK Traffic Accidents/readme.md

 1) How does day of the week impact acccidents?
 2) How does time of day impact accidents?
 3) How have the number of accidents changed over time?
+4) Can the geographic information be used to get a picture of accident hotspots?
-4) How do road conditions and weather conditions effect accidents numbers and severity?
+5) How do road conditions and weather conditions effect accidents numbers and severity?
-5) Can we forecast the 2012 to 2015 data from the previous data?
+6) Can we forecast the 2012 to 2015 data from the previous data?

 The results where possible will be visualised with Matplotlib.